xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 Note that now exp-1 traffic is forwarded using all TE tunnels that are NOT configured with FC.
 These tunnels that have no FC configured are associated with FC0 and we fallback PBTS steered traffic by default to these tunnels when the primary tunnel goes down.

-TE tunnel named_4, on the other hand, is not forwarding the fallback traffic since it's configured with FC4.
+TE tunnel named_4, on the other hand, is not forwarding the fallback traffic since it's explicitly configured with FC4.

 Now let's try to shut down all tunnels that have no FC configured.
 What happens with PBTS steered traffic if the fallback tunnels themselves are down?